 - Racial Identity Models, if your family is transracially adoptive (experts such as Sue & Sue, Helms, Susan Harris O’Connor)

 - Does at least 50% of your caseload include adoptees/adoptive families?
 (The answer should be YES)

 - How do you help families to build/reinforce attachment through treatment?
-(The answer should include things like family sessions, play/filial/parent-child interaction therapy, Theraplay, TBRI, interactive exercises, parent coaching)
+(The answer should include some of the following: family sessions, play/filial/parent-child interaction therapy, Theraplay, TBRI, interactive exercises, parent education)

 - How do you distinguish between typical developmental struggles and adoption- or race-related struggles?
-(The answer should include specific examples of the language or behavior the professional identifies – example: “I hate how I look” vs. “I hate my skin”)
+(The answer should include specific examples of the language or behavior the professional identifies – example: “I wish I had a different family!” vs. “I want to live with my real family!”)

 - How do you incorporate birth families/culture into treatment?
-(This may be a difficult one to answer because there are various options, but the professional should not look surprised by the question)
+(This may be a difficult one to answer because it is likely to look different for each adoptee, but the professional should not look surprised by the question)

 - If in an open adoption: Are you willing to include my child’s first family in treatment when appropriate?
 (The answer should be YES)

 - How would you respond if my child said ___?
 (Choose examples of things your child has said about adoption or race that bother you, and decide if you like the professional’s approach, and if they seem calm and confident in their response)

 - How do you talk about adoption/race with kids?
 (Make sure the language seems appropriate and very open and honest)

 - You state that your child was adopted and the professional does not ask any further questions about it